kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 weight: 50
 ---

+## Version 6.0

+### Breaking changes

+As announced in the 5.4 release notes, the 6.0 release includes the following breaking changes:

+- NodeAgent CRD and inline NodeAgents in the Logging resource have been removed
+- hostTailer cannot be configured from the Helm chart anymore.

+For details, see the [deprecation notice for 5.4](#upcoming-deprecations-and-breaking-changes).
+Note that 5.4.0 remains officially supported until October 6.
+(If needed, patch releases from community contributions for version 5.4.0 will be supported even after 6th of October.)

 ## Version 5.4

 The following are the highlights and main changes of Logging operator 5.4.
 For a complete list of changes and bugfixes, see the [Logging operator 5.4 releases page](https://github.com/kube-logging/logging-operator/releases/tag/5.4.0).